akshaydhayal/GreenVolt-Decentralized-Green-Energy-Marketplace/README.md

-# Green Energy Management
+# GreenVolt: Decentralized Green Energy Marketplace

 Live Project Link: [https://uei-green-energy-check.vercel.app/](https://uei-green-energy-check.vercel.app/)

 ## Description

-This decentralized energy marketplace is built on the Solana blockchain, enabling users to manage and trade renewable and non-renewable energy.
-The platform allows energy producers to list available energy at a specified rate, while consumers can purchase energy and charge their electric vehicles (EVs) using energy from designated charging points.
-It incorporates Solana's smart contracts to ensure seamless and transparent transactions between producers, consumers, and charging stations.
-The focus is on promoting green energy, with a mechanism to differentiate between green and non-green energy, supporting the transition to renewable energy sources.
+**GreenVolt** is a decentralized energy marketplace built on the Solana blockchain, designed to simplify how energy is created, distributed, and consumed — with a strong focus on sustainability.
+It enables energy producers to list and sell green or non-green energy, while charging station owners purchase this energy and offer electric vehicle (EV) charging services to consumers.

+Users can choose to charge their EVs with green energy (like solar or wind) and track transactions in real-time thanks to smart contracts deployed using Solana and Anchor.
+The platform promotes renewable energy adoption by differentiating between **green and non-green source**s and enables Renewable Energy Credit (REC) tracking for green energy producers.

 ## Features